Bassoon

 A screening is required for live audition consideration.
 The repertoire requirements for the screening are the same requirements listed below for the live audition.

 Master's Level (Performance): Provide evidence of a senior recital equivalent to the standards for senior recitals at UNT and a complete list of all repertoire studied previously.
 The entrance audition should include a major contrapuntal work from the Baroque period and major works from the 19th and 20th centuries.
 The student should be prepared to play for 30 minutes.
-Applicants will be asked to perform one hymn of their choice at the beginning of the audition.
-An improvised or otherwise creative introduction is at the discretion of the applicant.
 Sightreading will be required at all auditions.

 Percussion